 Your doctor may also give you a test called an electroencephalogram.
-To do this, he'll place metal discs called electrodes on your scalp that measure brain activity.
+To do this, they'll place metal discs called electrodes on your scalp that measure brain activity.

 Other tests might include a CT scan of your brain.
-It's a powerful X-ray that makes detailed pictures inside the body.
+It's a powerful X-ray that makes detailed pictures of the inside of your body.

 You might also need to get an MRI of your brain.
-It uses magnets and radio waves to make pictures of organs and structures inside the body.
+It uses magnets and radio waves to make pictures of your brain.

 If you need surgery to treat refractory epilepsy, these tests can help doctors find out where your seizures are starting.

 Your doctor will most likely want you to report your symptoms regularly.
-He may try several drugs at different doses.
+They may try several drugs at different doses.